brk-a/AirBnB_clone/README.md

 * What is an UUID
 * What is *args and how to use it
 * What is **kwargs and how to use it
-* How to handle named arguments in a function
+* How to handle named arguments in a function.

 ---
 <div align="center">